Skip to content

 • client_id belongs to the expected tenant application

-• redirect_uri exactly matches a registered redirect URI
+• redirect_uri exactly matches a registered redirect URI, including scheme, host, path, port, and trailing slash

 • response_type=code